wadaniel/korali/source/modules/experiment/README.rst

 Experiment
 *************************

-A Korali Experiment contains the Problem/Solver combination and describes the variable space.
+A Korali Experiment describes the Problem to be solved, and the method to use to solve it.
+A detailed explanation on how to configure and run an experiment, see :ref:`Korali Usage Basics <basics>`.